xlui/WebSocketExample/README.md

 <br/>

-Android client now can only send message to endpoint `/broadcast`, support for endpoint `/group/{groupID}` is the next feature.

-Browser client can send message to all endpoints, just see the GIFs bellow.
+Android client and Browser support all endpoints now!

 ## Server